 I had fun recording my cover version of the song with some of my talented friends and I played a couple of piano solos throughout.
-You can watch the video below.
-I hope you like it.
+Would you be willing to watch the video below?

 Are there any artists you regret not seeing live when you had the chance?
 Let me know in the comments.
 And feel free to let me know what you’ve thought of the music you’ve heard so far or just say hello!

 There are no comments yet, add one below.